Webflow Forms

 foo@bar

 Why?
-Well there's a lot of ancient history here, that says that foo@bar is actually a valid email address... even though today, on the public Internet, you'd never see an address like that.
+Well there's a lot of ancient history here, that says that foo@bar is actually a valid email address on internal networks... even though today, on the public Internet, you'd never see an address like that.

 So how do we prevent that?